smaurice101/tml_anomaly_detection/README.md

 # Kafka takes longer to response.
 Here we tell the functiont o wait 10 seconds
 delay=10000
 # Call the Python function to produce data from all the streams
-result2=maads.viperproducetotopicstream(VIPERTOKEN,VIPERHOST,VIPERPORT,joinedtopic,producerid,
+result=maads.viperproducetotopicstream(VIPERTOKEN,VIPERHOST,VIPERPORT,joinedtopic,producerid,
                                         startingoffset,rollbackoffsets,enabletls,delay,brokerhost,
                                         brokerport,microserviceid)

 # You can print the data - but it could be large amount of data
-print(result2)
 # The function returns a JSON object - you can load it in a Python variable
 # and store in the variable of your choosing - I chose Y
+try:
+  y = json.loads(result,strict='False')
+except Exception as e:
-y = json.loads(result2)
+  y = json.loads(result)

 # Get the partition by iterating through the JSON groups
 for elements in y: